antoinewaugh/aunit/README.md

 ```

-For more information on utilising existing softwareAG packages please email me: antoine@reltech.com
+For more information on utilising existing softwareAG packages please email me: antoine AT reltech.com